Tartu,

 Chapter 12.
 Benazir Bhutto, Pakistan: http://www.ppp.org.pk/speeches.html

 Chapter 13.
-Fatima Mernissi, Morocco: Muslim Students Association listing
+Fatima Mernissi, Morocco: Muslim Students Association

 Chapter 15.
 Muhammad Shahrour, Syria: http://www.moslem.org/shahroor.htm